pravega/pravega-samples/flink-catalog-examples/README.md

 docker-compose exec schemaregistry curl -X GET http://localhost:9092/v1/groups/userBehavior/schemas?namespace=examples
 ```

 Then the datagen container will send data to `userBehavior` stream in `examples` scope of Pravega.
 Pravega will send data to Flink as a data source by Pravega Flink connector.

-Pravega `scope` is mapped to Flink catalog `database` while Pravega `stream` is mapped to Flink catalog `table` automatically
-so that we don't need to manually rewrite DDLs to create tables.
 We run the following DDL statement in SQL CLI to create a Flink catalog that connects to Pravega and schema-registry.
 We will use Avro as the format for serialization in table sink as predefined in datagen container.